 3. Fill the dialog:

-6. SNAT: leave UNchecked → If you tick this, the PVE exit node will masquerade/NAT this subnet to its own uplink.
-You don’t want that because VyOS is your Internet gateway doing NAT.
+6. SNAT: tick this, the PVE exit node will masquerade/NAT this subnet to its own uplink.
+If you don’t want that because VyOS is your Internet gateway doing NAT.
 Enabling it would create double-NAT/confusion.
+You should set Internet access / NAT for EVPN subnet on VyOS.

 7. DNS Zone Prefix: (optional, only if you configured a DNS plugin under SDN → DNS, e.g., PowerDNS)